aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/free-text-annotation/_index.md

 type: docs
 weight: 30
 url: /net/free-text-annotation/
-description: This article teaches how to add Free Text Annotation to PDF in C# using Aspose.PDF for .NET.
+description: This article teaches how to add Free Text Annotation to PDF using Aspose.PDF for Java.
 Learn more about how to set Callout for such annotation.
 lastmod: "2021-01-13"
 sitemap:
     changefreq: "weekly"